-Everything you eat or drink is processed by the liver to filter out the toxins and eliminate them from the body.
-But if you are on medication and are regularly consuming drugs like paracetamol, your liver could face the brunt.
+Everything you eat or drink is processed by the liver.
+The liver filters out and eliminates toxins from the body.
+But if you are consistently on medication or are regularly consuming drugs like paracetamol, your liver could face the brunt.
 These toxins collect in the liver and create free radicals that damage the healthy cells in the body.
 These also reduce the detoxifying power of the liver, leading to a host of health conditions.

 Your liver needs certain antioxidants, such as GSH, to carry out the detoxification procedure.
-But with the onslaught of free radicals and with advancing age, GSH levels drop.
+But with advancing age and the onslaught of free radicals, GSH levels drop.
 This is where black radish helps.
-It enhances GSH levels and detoxifies the liver.2
+It enhances GSH levels and detoxifies the liver.4

-Black radish is beneficial for those with high cholesterol levels.
-The juice extracted from black radish root possesses antioxidant properties that manage lipid (fat and cholesterol) metabolism and reduce your risk of hyperlipidaemia.
-Its effect on the liver also helps in this regard since the liver is responsible for flushing out the bad cholesterol.4
+Black radish is also beneficial for those with high cholesterol levels.
+The juice extracted from black radish root has antioxidants that manage lipid (fat and cholesterol) metabolism and reduce your risk of hyperlipidemia.
+Its effect on the liver also helps in this regard since the liver is responsible for flushing out the bad cholesterol.5

 Black radish remedy for cough